-It isn’t hard to do and you can totally do a DIY version with a microwave and a blender – either a stick blender or stand blender – or even just a jar with a lid.
+It isn’t hard to do, and you can totally do a DIY version with a microwave and a blender or a jar with a lid.
 You also don’t have to make shots of espresso to make an “authentic” coffee drink.
-I just use my regular old drip coffee and dress it up with frothed milk.
+I use my regular old drip coffee and dress it up with frothed milk.

-I sort of modeled this after a cafe au lait, which is equal parts coffee and milk.
-So, for me, I like about 1/2 cup of each per serving.
+I modeled this after a cafe au lait, which is equal parts coffee and milk.
+So I like about 1/2 cup of each per serving.

-Instead of steaming the milk, I just warm it up in the microwave first.
-It takes between one and two minutes – you want to heat it so it’s steaming hot but not to the point that it starts to boil.
-Depending on your microwave you may need more or less time.
+Instead of steaming the milk, I warm it up in the microwave first.
+It takes between one and two minutes, depending on the amount – you want it steaming hot but not to the point that it starts to boil.
+Depending on your microwave, you may need more or less time.
 You can also warm it on the stove.

-Once it’s hot, you can “froth” it using an immersion blender (my favorite way), a regular stand blender, or just in a jar.
+Once it’s hot, you can froth it using an immersion blender, a regular stand blender, or just in a jar.

-- If you use a stick blender, the head will need to be completely emerged in the milk so choose a narrow container with tall sides.
-The tall sides will prevent the milk from spilling out.
+If you use an immersion blender (or stick blender), the head will need to be completely immersed in the milk, so use a tall narrow container.
+The tall sides will prevent the milk from splashing out.